turingschool/mod-0-project-fe/finalPrep/README.md

 What is your plan and how are you going to hold yourself to it?
 Specifically...

 - What are you going to work on?
-[Resources here](https://github.com/turingschool-examples/fe-m1-practice)
+I can work on [the Resources here](https://github.com/turingschool-examples/fe-m1-practice) then my own projects.
 - What days are you going to work?
+I will work on coding Tuesday - Friday while the boys are in school.
 - What times on those days are you going to work?
+I will work on coding from 9 - 11 a.m.
 - Where you going to be sitting/standing as you do this?
+I will be in the office when coding.
 - Where are you documenting this plan?
 Google Calendar, calendar on your wall, your journal?
+I've added the appointment to my Google Calendar.
 - Do any stakeholders in your life know about this plan?
 (The answer needs to be yes by the time you answer this...)
+Yes.
 - What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
 (Hint, block time on the calendar for them!)
+I meet with Diane on a monthly basis.
+I'll record my appointments with her on my Google calendar as well.

 ### Extensions